 What happens to a bond?

-All bond money must be sent by the lessor/agent within 10 days of receipt to the RTA for safekeeping during the tenancy.
+A person receiving bond money must lodge it within 10 days of receipt to the RTA for safekeeping during the tenancy.
 At the end of the agreement, either party can make a claim on the bond.

 Can a bond be transferred from one property to another?

 Sometimes a tenant will want to transfer their bond from one property to another they are moving into.
 This form will only change the address of an existing rental bond.
 Bond amount, tenants/residents and property manager/owner cannot be changed.
-Complete a Refund of rental bond (Form 4) before the Change of rental property (Form 3) if the new rental bond is less than the previous bond.
-Submit a Bond lodgement (Form 2) if additional money is to be added to the bond.
+If the new rental bond is less than the previous bond, complete a Refund of rental bond (Form 4)

 How is a bond refunded at the end of a tenancy?